2i2c-org/team-compass/organization/governance.md

 - Defining salaries for Director-level positions within 2i2c.
 - Changes to the Code of Conduct.

-For other kinds of decisions, the [Executive Director](structure:ed) is given authority to decide.
+For other kinds of decisions, the {role}`Executive Director` is given authority to decide.

 ### Decisions that require notification, but not a vote